go to top

 • Current certificate of registration issued by Service NSW, licence or registration renewal for the coming period, or contract for sale, lease or rental receipt which is less than 2 years old for the address.

-4. A document proving the vehicle is suitable for safe use
+4. Proof the vehicle is suitable for safe use

 • Historic vehicles need a historic vehicle declaration and a safety check inspection report if the club is less than 2 years old.